 Finding Tax Help for Senior Citizens

 Interestingly, the most helpful resource for federal tax help for seniors is the Internal Revenue Service (IRS) web site.
 Use of this site for taxpayer information may seem counter-intuitive, because we often view the IRS as "the enemy."
 However, the IRS works directly with AARP to support their Tax-Aide program.
 They also sponsor the Volunteer Income Tax Assistance Program (VITA) for qualified individuals in locations across the USA.
-They also have information on the Armed Forces Tax Council (AFTC), which provides tax information and help to both active and retired military service members.
+There is also tax help available to both active and retired military service members.

 In addition, the IRS has numerous links to articles on their site that are helpful to seniors.
 Some of the links include: